Gustominox/notes/vim_Cheat_Sheet.md

 Commands

+Vim as main modes: Normal, Insert, and Visual:

+- Normal mode is for navigation and commands.
+- Insert mode is for text input.
+- Visual mode is for selecting and manipulating text.

 - `:q` -> **Fecha um Ficheiro**
 - `:q!` -> **Fecha um Ficheiro, sem guardar**
 - `:wq` -> **Fecha um Ficheiro, e guarda**